 The One and Only Tirta Empul Temple

-Tirta Empul temple is the most famous water temple in Bali.
-As its names, tirta means spring water.
-In complete tirta empul means holy spring water.
+Tirta Empul Temple is the most famous water temple in Bali.
+As its names, Tirta means spring water.
+In complete Tirta Empul means holy spring water.
 Many Hindus come to this temple to do ritual purification.
 There several springs in the temple that supply water to some ponds in the temple.
-This temple is especially dedicated to Vishnu, the god of water.
+This water temple is especially dedicated to Vishnu, the god of water.

 As situated in Central Bali, specifically Gianyar, Tampaksiring district, Manukaya village, the temple is close several another temple that is Gunung Kawi Sebatu temple.
 Tirta Empul temple is open from nine a.m. to five p.m. most visitors come to bath as purifying rituals or just to admire its wonder.